 To lessen the adverse impacts of high sugar intake, the ICMR dietary guidelines 2024 recommended that no more than 10% of total daily calories should come from added sugars.

-How Do Natural Sugars Impact Diabetes?
+How Natural Sugars Impact Diabetes?

 Eating large amounts of added sugars has been associated with diabetes.
 However, the same is not true with natural sugars.

 Natural sugars are those present in fruits and vegetables and are not added during processing.
-Because they are packed with dietary fibre, water, and other vital nutrients, these foods are digested more slowly and are less prone to spike blood sugar levels.
+Because they are packed with dietary fiber, water, and other vital nutrients, these foods are digested more slowly and are less prone to spike blood sugar levels.

 Also, fruits and vegetables contain minimal amounts of sugars by weight compared to most processed foods.
 You can always maintain portion size.